List of Futurama characters: Grand Midwife

 The Grand Midwife (voiced by Tress MacNeille) is an Amphibosian who first appears in the fourth-season episode "Kif Gets Knocked Up a Notch".
 She is also known as the Grand Priestess, the Grand Lunch Lady, the Grand Funeral Director, and the Grand Butterfly Curator, as she holds these various titles and positions.
 She appears as an aged and wizened member of the Amphibosian race, appearing at and overseeing key functions throughout Amphibios 9, including Kif's birthing ceremony, Kif and Amy's wedding and Kif's funeral.
 She is often direct and inflexible in her ways and acts in a melodramatic fashion.

 Guenter

-Guenter (voiced by Tress MacNeille with the vocal effects provided by Frank Welker) is an intelligent monkey experiment made by Professor Farnsworth.
+Guenter (voiced by Tress MacNeille, vocal effects provided by Frank Welker) is an intelligent monkey experiment made by Professor Farnsworth.
 His intelligence comes from his small hat which uses sunspots to create cognitive radiation.
 If he is not wearing the hat, he acts like a normal monkey.
 His first appearance was in the episode "Mars University" in which the Professor enrolls him at the university where he becomes Fry's roommate.
 Guenter later appears in the episode, "Fry and Leela's Big Fling", where he shows Amy Wong, Bender and Zoidberg around the planet Simian 7.
 Guenter is seen in other episodes in the background, and crowds.